srknzl/bigdecimal.js/tests/util/README.md

 ## Test Generation Utilities

-* To test methods of Node.js BigDecimal library, auto-generated tests are used.
-The aim is to make Node.js implementation as close as possible to the Java implementation of BigDecimal.
+* To test Node.js BigDecimal library, auto-generated tests are used.
+The goal is to make Node.js implementation behave exactly same with the Java implementation regarding arithmetic operations.

 ### Methodology